 In addition to sending out acceptance letters to all the teams competing, Colli is working to secure hotel space for visiting teams, sponsors, transportation and referees, in addition to the many other tasks that go into planning for the tournament this size.

 "There's a lot of work involved with putting the tournament on and doing it on a nice level," Colli said.
 "As a young team, to play on a national level is impressive.
-The girls last year did a good job of learning to play at a national or regional level."

 The United will also rely on volunteers to help with sign-in, concession, parking and other duties.
 Colli said members of the Smith College, Westfield State and Williams College rugby teams have already expressed interest in volunteering.